linuxmint/aptkit/doc/source/dbus.rst

 --------------------

 Most actions require the user to authenticate.
-The PolicyKit framework is used by aptdaemon for the authentication process.
+The PolicyKit framework is used by aptkit for the authentication process.
-This allows to run aptdaemon as root and the client application as normal user.
+This allows to run aptkit as root and the client application as normal user.

 For non-transaction based actions the authentication will happen immediately.
 For transaction based actions the privilege will be checked after :meth:`Run()`